 - The Christopher & Dana Reeve Foundation reports that a 25-year-old who has suffered a spinal cord injury resulting in paralysis from the neck down can expect lifetime medical costs to treat the injury and associated complications to be in excess of $4.7 million.

 Because of the extraordinary costs and impacts of a catastrophic injury, there are important considerations to be made.

 Liable Parties and Insurance Resources

 Clients are often surprised to learn that the most important factor when determining the value of a catastrophic injury claim is the amount of insurance the at-fault party has.
 The reason insurance is so important is that very few at-fault parties can afford to pay the high costs of the expenses associated with a catastrophic injury out-of-pocket.
 Instead, their insurance company covers the damages up to the limit of their policy.

 Policy limitations are a difficult obstacle for catastrophic injury claims.
 Because catastrophic injuries are permanent in nature, they require an increased amount of compensation in order to cover future medical expenses and the loss of earning capacity.
 A Macon catastrophic injury lawyer will carefully review your claim in order to identify any additional sources of liability or insurance resources that may help alleviate the problems caused by policy limitations.

 Future Expenses and Impacts

 As mentioned, future expenses and impacts must be accounted for when seeking compensation through a catastrophic injury claim.
-In order to prove the need for the additional compensation required for future damages, the attorney must prove that the injuries are, in fact, permanent and will likely result in the claimant being unable to work.
+For example, a Macon pedestrian accident lawyer would have to prove the need for the additional compensation required for future damages, such as the claimant being unable to work.